top of page

 • Have a Backup Plan for Weather

 Connecticut weather is surprisingly unpredictable.
-If weather threatens to ruin your places to marry outside, have a back-up location prepared or ensure your officiant can be flexible with your date.
+If weather threatens to ruin your plans to marry outside, have a back-up location prepared and ensure your officiant can be flexible with your date.

 • Make It Personal